-Retirement is expensive, but being in debt could make it downright impossible.
-The good news is that you could still plan for the retirement you’ve always wanted—even if you’re struggling with debt today.
-Here’s how you could plan for a debt-free retirement.*
+Retirement is expensive, but being in debt could make it feel downright impossible.
+The good news is that you can still plan for the retirement you’ve always wanted—even if you’re struggling with debt today.
+Here’s how you could plan for a debt-free retirement.

 To calculate your retirement budget, make a list of the expenses you have each month.
-This could include:
+These could include:

 - Health care, insurance, and ongoing medical expenses

 - Alimony and childcare costs

 - Credit card debt, loan payments, and student loan debt